 As this debate continues, it will shape the future of work in ways that could profoundly impact all sectors of the economy.

-is the CEO & Founder of JML Search LLC, a recruitment firm focused on helping companies within the Hospitality/Accommodation & Travel sector's find the best talent in the market for their teams.
+a recruitment firm focused on helping companies within the Hospitality/Accommodation & Travel sector's find the best talent in the market for their teams.
 To learn more about our Recruitment Services please e-mail: danny@jmlsearch.com